 Cheboygan is a very small city located in the state of Michigan.
 With a population of 4,733 people and four constituent neighborhoods, Cheboygan is the 204th largest community in Michigan.

-Cheboygan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cheboygan is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cheboygan is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Cheboygan who work in sales jobs (18.49%), office and administrative support (11.29%), and personal care services (7.40%).
+There are especially a lot of people living in Cheboygan who work in sales jobs (21.06%), office and administrative support (13.30%), and food service (7.70%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Cheboygan has relatively fewer families with younger children, and/or college students.
 Combined, this makes Cheboygan a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The percentage of people in Cheboygan with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.42% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Cheboygan with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.40% of adults in Cheboygan have a bachelor's degree or advanced degree.

 The people who call Cheboygan home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Cheboygan residents report their race to be White, followed by Native American.
-Important ancestries of people in Cheboygan include French , English, Irish, and Polish.
+The greatest number of Cheboygan residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Cheboygan include Irish, French , English, and Polish.

 The most common language spoken in Cheboygan is English.
 Other important languages spoken here include Spanish and Tagalog.